What to Pack for Your First Motorhome Trip: The Complete Checklist

 Pack roughly one outfit per day, plus one spare.
 Larger campsites often have laundry facilities, and a mid-trip wash means you can pack lighter.

-Safety and Practical Items
+Campsite Setup and Practical Items

 - A torch (in addition to the headtorch) - useful for checking hookup connections in the dark